illarionmedv/project_history/README.md

 # Special for DYNINNO

-In This small project i've created a webpage, where you can easely add a different steps of your developing process.
+In This small project i've created a webpage, where you can easily add a different steps of your developing process.

 All information are displayed by MySql database.